CS662

 Optional: Natural Language Processing - Eisenstein (‘E’ in schedule) – or free version

-Optional: Speech and Language Processing 3rd edition - Jurafsky, Martin (‘JM’ in schedule) – January 2025 pdf
+Optional: Speech and Language Processing 3rd edition - Jurafsky, Martin (‘JM’ in schedule) – August 2025 pdf

 Required: Selected papers from NLP literature, see (evolving) schedule